embox/embox/README.md

 On Embox startup a special service (*src/kernel/task/lkl_task.c*) initilizes LKL:
  * `lkl_start_kernel` starts LKL and makes it possible to do `lkl_sys_{syscall}` calls.
  * Virtual block device and it's special block device file (`/vda`) are created in LKL.
-This feature redirects STDOUT from LKL to Embox terminal.
+When Linux app writes to STDOUT, virtual block device's handler redirects content to Embox terminal.
+That is why `lseek` and `fsync` should be used when calling `write` to STDOUT.
+This makes no sense for Linux 'tty' device.
+In future 'tty' support should be added to LKL.
  * In exception table we set our handler for Linux syscalls.
 This handler, in most cases, translates Linux syscalls into `lkl_sys_{syscall}` calls.

 In Embox `load_app` tool is used to run external executables (Linux binraies in our case).